-In Fig. 7, the number of compounded signals $(2M_c + 1)$ was determined by Eq.
-19. In Fig. 9(1) and (2), $M_c$ was also determined by Eq.
-19; however, the maximum $M_c$ was limited to 4 and 2, respectively.
-For diverging waves, B-mode images obtained by limiting the maximum number of compounded signals were better than those obtained with unlimited $M_c$ , as shown in Fig. 6.
-In the present study, the propagation delay of the emitted wave was calculated based on Eq.
-8 without considering wavefront distortion due to beam steering.
-Therefore, it can be considered that a number of compounded signals $M_c$ larger than 2 (corresponding to larger differences among the steering angles in emissions used for compounding) degraded the resultant images, because it would be difficult to estimate propagation delays at larger steering angles using Eq.
-8 and the large number of transmissions (meaning a large difference among the angles of transmissions) used for compounding degrades coherent compounding.
-As in Fig. 7, Fig. 10 shows lateral profiles of envelopes of compounded beamformed RF echoes at range distance of 41 mm obtained by a diverging beam at $r{\rm f} = 50$ mm with and without the Fig. 6 B-mode images of fine wires obtained by a conventional sector scanning and parallel beamforming using b plane waves, c diverging waves at $r_f = 100$ mm, and d diverging waves at $r_f = 50$ mm.
-1 Rectangular and 2 Hamming apodizations were used limitation $M_c \leq 2$ .
-In Fig. 10, only profiles obtained with a diverging beam at $r_f = 50$ mm are shown, because the number of compounded signals is largest among the transmit beams used in the present study.
+In Fig. 7, the number of compounding $(2M_c + 1)$ was determined by eq.
+(2.19).
+In Fig. 9(1) and 9(2), M_c was also determined by eq.
+(2.19), however, the maximum of $M{\rm c}$ was limited to be 4 and 2, respectively.
+For diverging waves, B-mode images obtained by limiting the maximum number of compounding were better than those obtained with unlimited M_c , as shown in Fig. 6.
+In the present study, the propagation delay of the emitted wave was calculated based on eq.
+(2.8) without considering the distortion of wavefront due to beam steering.
+Therefore, it can be considered that the number of compounding $M{\rm c}$ larger than 2 (corresponding to larger differences among the steering angles in emissions used for compounding) degraded the resultant images because it would be difficult to estimate propagation delays at larger steering angles by eq.
+(2.8) and the large number of transmissions (means a large difference among the angles of transmissions) used for compounding degrades coherent compounding.
+As in Fig. 7, Fig. 10 shows lateral profiles of envelopes of compounded beamformed RF echoes at a range distance of 41 mm obtained by a diverging beam at $r{\rm f}$ = 50 mm with and without limitation of $M_c \leq 2$.
+In Fig. 10, only the profiles obtained with a diverging beam at $r{\rm f}$ = 50 mm are shown because the number of compounding is largest among the transmit beams used in the present study.
 As shown in Fig. 10, degradation of coherent compounding reduces the difference between the main lobe and sidelobe levels and does not improve the spatial resolution.
-Consequently, in the present study, the number of compounded signals $(2M_c + 1)$ was determined by Eq.
-19; however, its maximum was restricted to be 5 for diverging waves.
+Consequently, in the present study, the number of compounding $(2M_c + 1)$ was determined by eq.
+(2.19); however, its maximum was restricted to be 5 for diverging waves.

 In general, the insonified energy of a diverging wave spreads and acoustic intensity decreases with propagation distance.
 To reduce this decay, in the present study, the width of the diverging beam was limited.
-Figure 11 shows the axial profiles of the ultrasound images of the wire phantom (shown in Fig. 6) at lateral angle of $0^{\circ}$ .
+Figure 11 shows the axial profiles of the ultrasound images of the wire phantom (shown in Fig. 6) at a lateral angle of 0 degrees.
 As expected, the intensity at the deepest wire was strongest when focusing was done in both transmit and receive, as shown in Fig. 11.
-Although the intensity was lower than that obtained by focusing in both transmit and receive, the
+Although the intensity was lower than that obtained by focusing in both transmit and receive, the diverging waves used in the present study achieved decays of intensities (Figs. 11(c) and 11(d)) which were similar to that realized by plane waves (Fig. 11(b)).